Applicants for Residency Positions

 American Urological Association

 The UTHSCSA Urology match for the resident training classes starting in 2014 and 2015 will continue as in previous years.
 Briefly, the applications are funneled through the AUA match system which requires programs and students to submit their preference lists in early January with the actual match list being published at the end of January.
 The UTHSCSA Urology matched applicants are then required to submit their PGY-1 year (General Surgery) application through the NRMP with their first and only site as the UTHSCSA General Surgery program.
 Non-matched applicants can participate in the AUA ‘scramble’ if spots are open, or they may submit applications to other types of training programs in the NRMP match, which is usually complete in March.
-No couples-matching is available through the AUA match system.
+No couples matching is available through the AUA match system.
 Please visit the AUA website for other questions and information.

 MS-4 rotations at UTHSCSA Department of Urology

 It is advisable applicants for any Urology residency try to do a rotation with their preferred training programs in order to get to know the residents they may be training with and the strengths and weaknesses of the program and faculty.
-We have usually 3-4 MS-4 rotators on service during the Summer and Fall of the academic year.
+We have usually 3-4 MS-4 rotators on service during the summer and fall of the academic year.
 At least 1 of these 4-week positions is held for outside students during each period.
 Students usually rotate on the Pediatric, University Hospital, Adult Oncology (Santa Rosa) and South Texas VA services during their time here and are encouraged to present a short (5-7 minute) didactic session on an assigned topic to assess their learning and teaching skills.
-Research projects with faculty and fellows are also possible during this time but may extend beyond the actual time on service.
+Research and QI projects with faculty and residents are also possible during this time but may extend beyond the actual time on service.
 Interaction with the faculty is important if letters of recommendation are sought for later applications to Urology training programs.
 The MS-4 slots fill quickly and are usually granted on a first-come basis.
 A background check if required of all rotators and references may be requested if there are too many applicants for the available positions.
 In general, interviews for applicants to Urology programs occur in the months of September through December and it is generally better to do a rotation at your favorite program before that program’s interview dates.
 Rotations are scheduled through VSAS.

 About our Program: